MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 ## Security Filters - To limit a user's access to specific records in a table

 For record-level security in [!INCLUDE[prod_short](includes/prod_short.md)], you use security filters to limit a user's access to data in a table.
 You create security filters on table data.
 A security filter describes a set of records in a table that a user has permission to access.
 You can specify, for example, that a user can only read the records that contain information about a particular customer.
 This means that the user cannot access the records that contain information about other customers.
-For more information, see [Using Security Filters](/dynamics365/business-central/dev-itpro/security/security-filters) in Developer and IT-Pro help.
+For more information, see [Use Security Filters](/dynamics365/business-central/dev-itpro/security/security-filters) in Developer and IT-Pro help.

 ## To manage permissions through user groups